Homotopy in Exact Categories: Cotorsion Pairs

 \subsection{Small Cotorsion Pairs and Cofibrant Generation}

-When working with model categories, it is computationally convenient that they be cofibrantly small/ cellular (see Appendix \ref{modelapp} for exactly what we mean here).
+When working with model categories, it is computationally convenient that they be generated by suitably compact objects (see Appendix \ref{modelapp} for exactly what we mean here).
 In this section, we study what conditions on the cotorsion pairs defining a compatible model structure guarantee that the model structure is cofibrantly small.
-The material here is adapted from \cite{Hovey} \S 6 to exact categories.
+The material here is adapted from \cite{hovey} \S 6 to exact categories.
+Gillespie has also done this in \cite{gillespie2016derived} Section 5.2 for the $G$-exact structure on a Grothendieck abelian category.

 \begin{defn} Let $\mathpzc{E}$ be an exact category.
 A cotorsion pair $(\mathfrak{L},\mathfrak{R})$ on $\mathpzc{E}$ is said to be \textbf{cogenerated by a set} if there is a set of objects $\mathcal{G}$ in $\mathfrak{L}$ such that $X\in\mathfrak{R}$ if and only if $\textrm{Ext}^{1}(G,X)=0$ for all $G\in\mathcal{G}$. \end{defn}